 External Board Members

-A geographer, environmentalist, and international development specialist with over 30 years' experience in applied research and research management in Africa and Latin America.
-At Canada's International Development Research Centre (IDRC), led efforts to mainstream multi-stakeholder approaches to natural resource management in Latin America, and established the first climate change adaptation research programme for Africa.
-As Regional Director for sub-Saharan Africa, provided strategic advice and guidance for a large portfolio of policy-relevant applied research, represented the Centre at numerous scientific and diplomatic events, and oversaw the day-to-day management of the Nairobi office.
+Simon Carter is a geographer, environmentalist and international development specialist with over 30 years' experience in applied research and research management in Africa and Latin America.
+At Canada's International Development Research Centre (IDRC), he led efforts to mainstream multi-stakeholder approaches to natural resource management in Latin America, and established the first climate change adaptation research program for Africa.
+As Regional Director for sub-Saharan Africa, he provided strategic advice and guidance for a large portfolio of policy-relevant applied research, represented the Centre at numerous scientific and diplomatic events and oversaw the day-to-day management of the Nairobi office.

 Mary Anne Chambers

-Mary Anne Chambers' life experience has spanned the private, public and not-for-profit sectors through executive management level roles in Canada's financial services sector, elected office as a Member of Provincial Parliament and Cabinet Minister in the Government of Ontario, corporate governance and governance of not-for-profit organizations dedicated to providing opportunities for youth, education, health, community building and international development.
+Mary Anne Chambers' life experience has spanned the private, public and not-for-profit sectors.
+She has held executive management roles in Canada's financial services sector.
+She held elected office as a Member of Provincial Parliament and Cabinet Minister in the Government of Ontario.
+She has also undertaken corporate governance and governance of not-for-profit organizations dedicated to providing opportunities for youth, education, health, community building and international development.

-Serge LeVert-Chiasson is accountable for the impact investment advisory, operations, legal and compliance activities of Sarona, an asset management firm with over 30 years of experience investing in Global Growth Markets.
+Serge LeVert-Chiasson is responsible for the impact investment advisory, operations, legal and compliance activities of Sarona, an asset management firm with over 30 years of experience investing in global growth markets.
 He has worked with Sarona Asset Management, formerly MEDA Investments, since 2008.
 He serves on several private equity funds’ advisory committees, corporate boards and chairs the Canada Forum for Impact Investment and Development (CAFIID).
-Prior to Sarona, Serge was an underwriter and loan officer at Export Development Canada, business analyst at Crédit Lyonnais, and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
-He holds an MSc in Accounting and Finance from the London School of Economics, an International MBA from the Schulich School of Business and is a CFA charter holder.
+Prior to Sarona, Serge was an underwriter and loan officer at Export Development Canada, business analyst at Crédit Lyonnais and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
+He holds an MSc in accounting and finance from the London School of Economics, an international MBA from the Schulich School of Business and is a CFA charter holder.

 David Peck is a public engagement specialist, podcaster and social change consultant.
-With a master's degree in Philosophy and postgraduate work in International Development, he is the founder of SoChange, a social enterprise that works with the corporate and NGO community in leadership development, innovation and entrepreneurship.
+With a master's degree in philosophy and postgraduate work in international development, he is the founder of SoChange, a social enterprise that works with the corporate and NGO community in leadership development, innovation and entrepreneurship.
 He hosts a popular podcast called Face2Face where film, ideas and social change meet and all voices are heard.
-He was named a Global Hero by Verge magazine in 2009.
+He was named a global hero by Verge magazine in 2009.
 David is the creator of the Mosquitoes Suck Tour and yChange social justice initiatives.
-He has published two books, Irreconcilable Differences and Real Change is Incremental, which won a word guild culture award in 2015.
-He's currently working on his latest book Minimum Impact.
+He has published two books, Irreconcilable Differences and Real Change is Incremental, which won a Word Guild culture award in 2015.
+He is currently working on his latest book Minimum Impact.